amaurigmartins/GroundCalc/README.md

 - Ability to load conductor coordinates from CSV or TXT files, including AutoCAD data extractions and DXF files.
 - Calculates grounding impedance, GPR, leakage currents, touch voltage and step voltage distributions.
 - Calculates safe limits according to IEEE Std.
 80.
+- It is possible to specify the point where the fault is applied and the neutral return point.
 - Interactive plot control and grid preview.